 A few days later, an adjuster calls you from the insurance company of the person who hit you.
 The adjuster informs you that the insurance company is denying your claim, because their insured says they had the green light, not you.

 This story is one we hear almost every day.
 Without other witnesses, often there is not much that can be done to make a recovery.
-If the insurance company won’t discuss settlement, the only option is to file suit and go to court.
+If the insurance company won’t discuss a possible settlement, the only option is to file suit and go to court.
 At court, the injured person has the burden of proof.
-That means the injured person has the burden to prove the other driver is at fault.
+That they have the burden to prove that the other driver is at fault.